operasoftware/devopera/articles/_posts/2007-10-17-blob-sallad-canvas-tag-and-javascript.md

 ### Transformation matrices

 One interesting aspect of the canvas API is the ability to draw things in a local coordinate system and then get everything scaled and rotated as an effect of an applied transformation matrix.
 Confused?
-Consider the following code snippet used for drawing a blobs’ mouth when it is closed.
+Consider the following code snippet used for drawing a blob’s mouth when it is closed.

 	function drawHappyFace1(ctx, scaleFactor)
 	{